skuep/AIOC/README.md

 J2,D3,D4,R17 designators don't exist in the CPL file.
 ````

 __Note__ for people doing their own PCB production: I suggest using the LCSC part numbers in the BOM file as a guide on what to buy (especially regarding the MCU).
+Despite the STM32F373 in the BOM, the firmware currently only supports the STM32F302 as given in the LCSC ordering information.

 __Note__ As of 2025-09-25, the current hardware version is **1.2**.
 The minimum firmware version for this hardware version is 1.4.0.
 The following features have been added.